-- The key establishment methodology provides: - 112 bits or 128 bits of encryption strength, when using approved domain parameter size sets, as listed in Table 4. - between 112 and 256 bits of encryption strength, when using allowed domain parameter size sets. - less than 112 bits of encryption strength when using domain parameter size sets that are not allowed. - Key Transport/Wrapping: - For key wrapping using AES: - The key establishment methodology provides between 128 and 256 bits of encryption strength. - For RSA Key Transport/Wrapping schemes: - Modulus sizes - greater than or equal to 2048-bits are allowed. - less than 2048-bits are not allowed. - The key establishment methodology provides:
+- The key establishment methodology provides: - between 112 bits and 256 bits of encryption strength when using approved domain parameter size sets, as listed in Table 4. - between 112 and 256 bits of encryption strength when curves that are allowed. - less than 112 bits of encryption strength when using curves that are not allowed. - Key Transport/Wrapping: - For key wrapping using AES: - The key establishment methodology provides between 128 and 256 bits of encryption strength. - For RSA Key Transport/Wrapping schemes: - Modulus sizes - greater than or equal to 2048-bits are allowed. - less than 2048-bits are not allowed. - The key establishment methodology provides: - 112 or 128 bits of encryption strength when using approved modulus sizes, as listed in Table 4. - between 112 and 256 bits of encryption strength when using allowed modulus sizes. - less than 112 bits 256 bits of encryption strength when using modulus sizes that are not allowed. - Digital Signatures. - An approved DRBG must be used for digital signature generation. - Keys used for digital signature generation and verification shall not be used for any other purpose. - SHA1 is disallowed for the generation of digital signatures. - For DSA: - When generating domain parameters, generation shall comply with FIPS 186-4 by specifying the algorithm identifier R\CR\ID\DSA\PARAMETER\GENERATION when creating the R\CR object. - There are no non-approved but allowed domain parameter set sizes.
+See Table 4 for approved domain parameter set sizes.

+For ECDSA:

-- 112 or 128 bits of encryption strength when using approved modulus sizes, as listed in Table 4. - between 112 and 256 bits of encryption strength when using allowed modulus sizes. - less than 112 bits 256 bits of encryption strength when using modulus sizes that are not allowed. - Digital Signatures. - An approved DRBG must be used for digital signature generation. - Keys used for digital signature generation and verification shall not be used for any other purpose. - SHA1 is disallowed for the generation of digital signatures. - For DSA: - When generating domain parameters, generation shall comply with FIPS 186-4 by specifying the algorithm identifier R_CR_ID_DSA_PARAMETER_GENERATION when creating the R_CR object. - There are no non-approved but allowed domain parameter set sizes.
-See Table 4 for approved domain parameter set sizes. - For ECDSA: - In addition to the approved named curves listed in Table 4, curves with the domain parameters generated in compliance with the rules specified in Section 6.1.1 of FIPS 186-4 are approved for signature verification.
+• In addition to the approved named curves listed in Table 4, curves with the domain parameters generated in compliance with the rules specified in Section 6.1.1 of FIPS 186-4 are approved for signature verification.